Monday, November 27, 2023

 Autumn.

-It is time to relish the anticipation of slipping under the warmth quilts and feeling of being back in the safety of mother’s womb and each morning when climbing out of the bed, have the feeling of being born again.
+It is time to relish the anticipation of slipping under the warmth of quilts and feeling of being back in the safety of mother’s womb and each morning when climbing out of the bed, have the feeling of being born again.

 Autumn.